Search gov.ie

 The Government has announced five initial components of the Programme to be delivered between 2026 and 2030:

-• Diaspora: The Department of Foreign Affairs and Trade will develop a dedicated Shared Home Place diaspora strand as part of the Government’s new Diaspora Strategy.
+• Diaspora: Department of Foreign Affairs and Trade will develop a dedicated diaspora strand as part of the Government’s new Diaspora Strategy.
 This will invite the global Irish community to actively participate in the conversation about what a Shared Home Place means.

 • National Cultural Institutions: Ireland’s National Cultural Institutions will be able to bring forward proposals aligned with the aims of Shared Home Place, working with partners in Northern Ireland under the Shared Island Cultural Cooperation Scheme.

-• Intangible Cultural Heritage: Managed by the Department of Culture, Communications and Sport, this work will support the exploration of North/South and East/West cultural connections between 2027 and 2030.
-It will build on the UK’s 2024 ratification of the UNESCO Convention for the Safeguarding of Intangible Cultural Heritage and the development of new inventories in Northern Ireland, Scotland, Wales, and England.
+• Intangible Cultural Heritage: Managed by the Department of Culture, Communications and Sport, this work will support the exploration of North/South and East/West cultural connections between 2027 and 2030, including in the context of the UK’s ratification of the UNESCO Convention for the Safeguarding of Intangible Cultural Heritage and the development of new inventories in Northern Ireland, Scotland, Wales, and England.

 • Home Place Talks: A series of public talks and discussions to frame and facilitate dialogue across the island, with more information to be made available soon.